 What is the best way to send my transcripts to complete my admission application?

-- Due to the current developments of the Coronavirus (COVID-19), Creighton is highly encouraging individuals to request and submit transcripts electronically.
+- The Graduate Admissions team is highly encouraging individuals to request and submit transcripts electronically.
 Official transcript(s) requested electronically should be sent to EnrollmentServices@creighton.edu.

 What if the school I’m requesting official transcripts from is closed or not sending official transcripts at this time?

-- If you are unable to obtain an official transcript at this time, please contact an Enrollment Specialist at 402.280.2703 to discuss your options.
-We are committed to working with all of our prospective students during his unprecedented time.
+- If you are unable to obtain an official transcript at this time, please contact a Graduate enrollment specialist at 402.280.2703 to discuss your options.

 CAMPUS VISITS & EVENTS